 What happens if the tenant damages the property?

-Does Living Room collect a % of the security deposit?
+Will Living Room keep a percentage of the security deposit?

-When do homeowners receive the rent LRPM collected from the tenants?
+When do homeowners receive the rent that Living Room has collected from the tenants?

-We process owner payments/disbursements on the 15th of each month.
-You will receive an email once the payment has been processed along with an Owner’s Statement shortly thereafter.
-If the tenant pays all or a portion of the rent late, you may not receive the payment until the following month.
-The Owner’s Statement will include copies of work orders, processed invoices and a ledger of income and expenses.
+Owner payments/disbursements are processed on the 15th of each month.
+On that day you will receive an email confirmation of your disbursement along with a link to your monthly Owner’s Statement.
+If the tenant pays all or a portion of the rent late, you may not receive the full payment until the following month.
+The Owner’s Statement will include copies of work orders, processed invoices and a detailed statement of all income and expenses.
 Please review for accuracy each month.
-Much of the accounting is automated....we all know how that goes.
-Please expect an additional 2-3 business days for the owner distribution to hit your bank account.
+It is safe to anticipate an additional 2-3 business days for the owner distribution to direct deposit into your bank account.

 How is the monthly rental amount set?

 Our team will work with you to set the rent for each rental property.
 We’ll compare recently leased properties in your neighborhood to give you a good idea of rates and offer our suggestions.
 While the home is vacant you can expect to work with an agent on a rental marketing plan.

 How much of a rent increase can the homeowner expect upon renewal?